-1. Using the Council's assets, resources, and powers to help build community wealth through local networks
+- 1. As an anchor: Using the Council's assets, resources, and powers - 2.
+Working collaboratively to empower communities - 3.
+Contributing to an inclusive and sustainable local economy

-- 2. Building an inclusive and sustainable local economy - 3.
-Working collaboratively with partners to develop a whole-system approach
+This is complimented by wider considerations in the 'The Cultural Cities Enquiry', setting out the case for Councils to develop cultural strategies and their use in their approaches to place, economy and society

-This is encouraged by wider considerations in the 'The Cultural Cities Enquiry' setting out the case for Councils to develop cultural strategies and their use in their approaches to place, economy and society.
-With resources becoming increasingly limited, we recognise the need to understand, leverage and co-ordinate the City Council's cultural assets through a corporate and strategic plan.
 We aspire to engage in conversations that develop a collective narrative that could lead to new opportunities, new investment, and a more cohesive cultural offer.
-We would like to work collaboratively with a wide group of stakeholders on the development of a new shared vision for the City.